Addresses

 Queenslander

 This fine residence was built in 1886 for merchant Reuben Nicklin, whose subdivisions created the ‘Langlands Estate’ around his house in 1887.
 As part of the Estate auction, Thomas Connah and William Brookes bought a large block that included Nicklin’s house.
-Nicklin, his wife and daughter died tragically in the Quetta sinking of 1890.
+Nicklin and his wife died tragically in the Quetta sinking of 1890.
 Connah resided in Nicklin’s former residence, which he named ‘Langlands’ circa 1900.
 Connah became Queensland Auditor-general and he sold ‘Langlands’ to Brisbane Archbishop James Duhig in 1916.
 ‘Langlands’ became the Good Samaritan Convent of Saint Scholastica until 1953, when the Saint Augustine Order transferred Villanova College from Whinstanes to the Coorparoo property.

 Also known as